JasonLai256/pyExpenses/README.rst

 ==========
 pyExpenses
 ==========

-pyExpenses is a python package for simply personal financial management.
+pyExpenses is a python package for simply personally financial management.
-The purpose of pyExpenses is to support ...
+The purpose of pyExpenses is to provide a easy way - simple api invoke - to manage daily trivial expenses, and make it easy to analyze and statistic user records.

 Features
 --------
-*
-*
-*
-*
+* provide a set of api that easy to use to control all the things about manage expenses;
+* surport flexible and scalable expenses storage;
+* record parser has three types, including filter, analyzing and statistic;
+* record parser is base on composition pattern, can flexibly compose parsers;
+* surport project concept that let the application can automatic to do somethings;
+* more project types will be provide;
-*
+* ...

 Frame of Package